Kamieniu/angular-style-guide/README.md

 > Source: StackOverflow

 **My own opinion is to keep Component Template as a inline html.
-This way we force our self to keep component's code small.**
+This way we force our self to keep component's code small.** - @Frank

 > If you use VSCode to produce code I suggest to install this extension:
 > https://marketplace.visualstudio.com/itemstemName=natewallace.angular2-inline